akauppi/GroundLevel-firebase-es/README.md

 >
 >This is very handy, but it's good to know what's going around.
 >
->Note: Using `.sub` postfix for submodules is just the author's convention for making explicit, where the repos change.
+>Note: Using `.sub` postfix for submodules is just a convention for making explicit, where the repos change.

 As a one-time thing, run these commands: